Arun Jaitley holds pre-Budget meet with state finance ministers

-Finance Minister Arun Jaitley on Thursday held pre-Budget consultations with his state counterparts during which they offered suggestions on various fiscal policy and budgetary measures.
-This is part of the customary pre-Budget consultation which the Union Finance Minister holds with his state peers.
-During the meeting, Jaitley said the suggestions made by the states/union territories (UTs) and the memorandum submitted by them would be duly examined and suitably considered while formulating the Budget proposals of 2018-19, taking into consideration the spirit of cooperative federalism.
+Days ahead of the Union Budget for 2018-19, finance minister Arun Jaitley on Thursday held consultations with finance ministers of various states who offered their inputs on various budgetary measures.

+Jaitley said the suggestions made by the states and union territories and the memorandums submitted by them would be appropriately considered while formulating the Budget proposals of 2018-19, as per the spirit of cooperative federalism.

+While the suggestions by various states were not disclosed, Tamil Nadu deputy chief minister O Panneerselvam is learnt to have sought a budget announcement on Chennai peripheral ring road project at a cost of Rs 7,446 crore.
+He also sought funds of Rs 3,800 crore for road safety works on national highways and the six-laning of Koyambedu-Poonamalle-Walajapet road, among others, in the next Budget.

-The meeting was attended by the chief ministers of Himachal Pradesh and Puducherry, the deputy chief ministers of Bihar, Delhi, Gujarat, Manipur and Tamil Nadu, 14 finance ministers/ministers representing their states, among others.
-The Union Budget for 2018-19 will be presented in Parliament on February 1.
+Chief ministers of Himachal Pradesh and Puducherry and the deputy chief ministers of Bihar, Delhi, Gujarat, Manipur and Tamil Nadu (all of whom also hold the finance portfolio), 14 finance ministers/ministers representing their states, among others, attended the meeting.
+The Union Budget will be presented on February 1.
+FE

 For all the latest Business News, download Indian Express App